 Adequate collagen production is imperative for strong bones, skin, hair, and nails.
 Including more collagen in your diet can help to:

 - Reduce the appearance of fine lines and wrinkles

 - Support healthy bone density

 Overexposure to the sun can decrease collagen levels and lead to dry, cracked skin.
-This is a process called photoaging, and it can cause unwanted skin deformities as well increase the risk of developing skin cancer.
+This is a process called photoaging, and it can cause unwanted skin deformities and increase the risk of developing skin cancer.

 There are a few different ways that you can utilize the positive effects of collagen in your body.
 Collagen is a safe supplement that shouldn’t have adverse effects.
 However, you can always consult a doctor or nutritionist before adding more collagen to your diet if you have any doubts.

-These supplements usually contain other vitamins and minerals as well, which is useful for holistic benefits outside of just better skin health.
-Most collagen supplements are made with the bones of mammals, as collagen proteins can be easily harnessed from those areas.
+These supplements usually contain other vitamins and minerals as well, which are useful for holistic benefits outside of just better skin health, such as helping with gut health or digestion.
+Most collagen supplements are made with the bones of mammals like grass-fed, pasture-raised beef, as collagen proteins can be easily harnessed from those areas.
 However, collagen can also be sourced from deepwater fish.

 Additionally, the nutrient proline is a rich source of collagen found in egg whites, dairy products, and mushrooms.

-Marine collagen is sourced from ocean life rather than land mammals.
-Although they offer the similar benefits, marine collagen may be a more positive supplement for a number of reasons.
+Marine collagen products are sourced from ocean life rather than land mammals.
+Although they offer similar benefits, marine collagen powders and capsules may be a more positive substitute to bovine collagen for a number of reasons.